chimmelb/fun-node-homework/readme.md

 Use this file un-edited.
 Something like `var dao = require('./db.js');` This will simulate calling into 3rd party library for a data storage function.

+#### Use Case

+A successful use case of this system will work like this:

+1. User inputs a string on the web page and clicks Submit/Enter
+2. Message is sent to server, which processes (and stores to database if valid sequence)
+3. Response is sent to client after the DB stores the message, or defines it as invalid.
+4. Response is handled by the web page, indicating success or failure.

+Note that the user will not know if their string was a success or failure until the server responds.
+An invalid sequence will return quickly, but a valid sequence will only respond *after 1000ms* because of the `db.js` delay.

 #### Unit Test

 Write a unit test.
 Either on the server side or the client side.